 Leadership isn’t a job title.

-It’s how you show up—every day.
+It’s how you show up.
+Every day.

-No matter where you are—your leadership matters.
+No matter where you are in your organisation, your leadership matters.

 Leadership doesn’t start when you get promoted.